Rev. John Bletsch

 One of our key goals is to do more to resource and help local church communicators do their work more effectively by offering information and training, both online and face-to-face.
 In doing so, we will use and pass on valuable information and resources from United Methodist Communications and other helpful sources.

-A quarterly publication (Winter, Spring, Summer and Fall issues) offered in print and online.
+A quarterly publication (Winter, Spring, Summer and Fall issues) offered online.
 NEWSpirit reports up-to-date news and views of the conference, including important concerns, events, resources, ministries and personnel.
-Featured are insightful, inspiring opinion columns written by Bishop Peggy Johnson (Faithfully Yours) and our Director of Connectional Ministries, the Rev. Christopher J. Kurien.
+Featured are insightful, inspiring opinion columns written by Bishop Peggy Johnson (Faithfully Yours).
 Also included are recent clergy death notices and lots of colorful, revealing photos, including vivid photo displays of major events like Annual Conference.
-Subscriptions are only $12 a year, which may be sent to the EPA Conference Treasurer at the conference center.
-Subscribe here.

 A weekly, pictorial online newsletter reporting the latest in conference news and announcements, including new clergy appointments, key events, resources, ministries and personnel.
 Most stories are brief, but introductions to longer stories link to our Website or other media sources for more information.
 A great publication to forward to others.
 Better yet, encourage them to subscribe.
 It’s free.
 Subscribe here.